 - Long messages are not supported.
 When sending over 160 characters, the message will arrive as two separate messages on the customer's handset.

-Since 10DLC is more cost effective and has limited reliability and speed, most companies using this type of sender ID are smaller brick and mortar stores and businesses.
-You will often find that dental practices, eye care practices, salons, and local pizza shops opt for 10DLC.
+Since long codes are more cost effective and have limited reliability and speed, most companies using this type of sender ID are smaller brick and mortar stores and businesses.
+You will often find that dental practices, eye care practices, salons, and local pizza shops opt for long codes.

 What is a short code?